 We show you how to pay Ohio health insurance premiums with pre-tax dollars.
-Medical costs are increasing each year.
-By enrolling in your own self-directed Health Savings Account (HSA), you can manage your expenses, and also reduce your federal taxes.
+Medical costs are increasing each year, so by enrolling in your own self-directed Health Savings Account (HSA), you can manage your expenses, and reduce your federal taxes.
 Dental and vision expenses can also be paid with pre-tax dollars.

 HSAs are offered by most major companies, and we help you compare the different plans that are offered in your area.
-In most situations, Anthem Blue Cross, HealthSpan, Humana, Aetna, Medical Mutual or UnitedHealthcare are the best options.
+In many situations, Anthem Blue Cross, Oscar, Humana, Aetna, Medical Mutual or UnitedHealthcare are the best options (private or Group).

 Must Have An HDHP

-The biggest reductions apply to larger amounts, such as big hospital bills.
-However, smaller expenses, such as office visits, lab fees, x-rays and prescriptions are typically discounted.
+The biggest reductions apply to larger procedures, such as big hospital bills.
+However, smaller expenses, such as office visits, lab fees, x-rays, and prescriptions are typically discounted.
 Depending on the type of procedure, the reduction can be as much as 50%.
-Specialist visits also receive substantial repricing.
+Specialist visits and physical therapy also receive substantial repricing.

 MRIs receive some of the steepest discounts.
-Instead of paying a retail price of about $2,000-$3,000 in a hospital, you can often get an MRI at a specialized facility (approved by your carrier) for approximately $400-$1,000.
+Instead of paying a retail price of about $2,000-$3,000 in a hospital, you can often schedule an MRI at a specialized facility (approved by your carrier) for approximately $400-$1,000.
 The equipment and facilities utilized should be similar or identical to hospital-provided services.

 Popular low-cost policies that qualify as HDHP plans include:

 Once you have enrolled in an HDHP, you may sign up for the HSA with selected banks, credit unions, insurance companies and other approved companies.
 The HSA is not a policy that you purchase, but rather a savings account that allows you to deposit money on a tax-deferred basis.
-Typically, opening up an account does not require a personal visit.
+Typically, opening an account does not require a personal visit.
 It can easily be accomplished online, and you are never required to make any deposits.
 A small monthly maintenance fee ($2-$4) is typically required.

 Preventative Expenses Fully Covered

-Chase Bank is a popular option for the "side account," but may other banks offer similar and approved options.
-If you have an existing checking account or savings account with a financial institution, they may offer you several perks for setting up the account, and possibly waive the $2-$4 monthly fee that sometimes is charged.
+Chase Bank is a popular option for the "side account," but many other banks offer similar and approved options.
+If you have an existing checking account or savings account with a financial institution, they may offer you several perks for setting up the account, and possibly waive the monthly fee.
+Additional online options provide low-cost accounts.